 Another good method, If you want to be even more stealth, is to use her phone or computer to check out her Pinterest account.
 Her pins should give you an amazing insight into her style.
 (Beware of what you find.
-I’m pretty sure my fiancée had the rest of our life pinned out for us)
+I’m pretty sure my fiancée had the rest of our life panned out for us)

 4. Select the Type of Metal

 There’s a variety of metals that ring can be made out of.
-The most popular metals are white gold, rose gold, yellow gold and platinum.
+The most popular metals are white gold, rose gold, yellow gold, and platinum.

 5. Select the Shape of the Diamond

 Diamonds come in wide variety of shapes although there is a handful that is the most popular.

 Round diamonds are by far the most popular.
 I would estimate that 90% of people end up buying round shaped diamonds.

 The second most popular shape is the princess cut or square cut.
 The oval-shaped diamond is quickly becoming one of our more popular and trendy shapes.

 6. Select a Quality Diamond using the 4Cs